 Yes, in order to become a lead LCFS you need to complete a new nomination form to demonstrate this change has been authorised.
 A lead LCFS can change to a support LCFS with an email notification, however a support LCFS cannot become a lead without a nomination form.

-Forensic Computing Unit
+Digital Forensic Unit

 The NHSCFA's Digital Forensic Unit (DFU) can provide forensic computing and other services for investigations carried out by LCFSs.
 Please visit the Digital Forensic Unit section of the website for more information.
 Please be advised that any referral to access DFU services for investigative work will need to be made through the Fraud Hub Enforcement Team.